iarsov/iarsov.github.io/_posts/2019-11-03-blog-migrated-to-github-pages.markdown

 You can integrate Disqus comments but since I don't have an account there and I want to simplify the things I decided to go with Twitter.

 **How do I create blog posts**

 Now, in order to publish a blog post I simply open my favourite editor (Visual Studio Code) write my post in Markdown (and/or HTML) syntax and commit to GitHub.

-Each post needs to have metadata definition at the top
+Each post needs to have metadata definition at the top defined as:

 {% highlight liquid %}{% include blog_migrate_liquid_snippet.html %}{% endhighlight %}

 You can read more at [Posts](https://jekyllrb.com/docs/posts){:target="_blank"}.

-For example, to format code blocks you use Liquid tags (_without the "\\"_)
+For example, to format code blocks you use Liquid tags (_without the \\_):

 {% highlight liquid %}
 {\% highlight sql \%}
 _code_
 {\% endhighlight \%}
 {% endhighlight %}

+Post files needs to be saved in a format

 That's it.
 The site will automatically build itself and publish the post.
 In case of an errors you'll receive _Page build failure_ email with details on what line it failed.
 You'll have to fix the error and commit again (which will trigger new build).
 In case of _Page build failure_ you're site will be still available!
 You just won't see the new changes at the build failed.